Year 2025 AGM Reports For AGM held on 9th May 2026

 ______________________________________________________

-The faithful members of the choir are to be thanked for their continuing support at all the services during 2024.
+The remaining members of the choir are to be thanked for their continuing support at all the services during 2025.

-Jack Thompson continues to play most Sundays and Julia plays at least once a month.
+Jack Thompson continues to play most Sundays and Julia Armstrong plays at least once a month and fills in when Jack is unavailable.
 We thank them both for their continuing service to St Mary’s.
-Despite advertising for a replacement organist there are none in the area.

 R Willis